 In this article we will look at the following:

 - The reasons why it might not be the best option for you.

-- The pros and cons of having a credit card
+- The benefits and downsides of having a credit card.

 What is the John Lewis Credit Card?

 John Lewis offers a credit card that comes with various reward options.
 Their Partnership Card offers interest-free credit for nine months as well as the ability to earn points for a repurchase you do specific store.
 The company is a registered letter in the UK and is a trading name of John Lewis PLC.

 See if you’re likley to be accepted (in 1 minute!)

 The first thing to do is get an accurate measure of your credit score.
 A recent law means you can get your credit score for free.
 Do this now.
 It takes 1 minute.
 I recommend Experian’s free credit report as this is what most lenders use to assess your credit-worthiness.
 Don’t worry, checking your score doesn’t impact your score in any way.